 You will undertake a substantial element of independent research, demonstrating your conceptual understanding as well as the application of cross-disciplinary research and analysis skills.

-Advanced Thermal and Biological Wastes Management Technologies
+Advanced Thermal and Boilogical Wastes Management Technologies (20 credits)

 - Module code: ENVM049